-work while enrolled in college.
-Healthcare professions tend to have high percentages of learning workers, primarily because they require constant renewing of skills to maintain licenses and certifications.
-Ten percent of all nurses are working learners, although this varies by age.
+Work is now a fundamental part of the lives of many American college students, just as returning to the classroom for retooling and skills acquisition is now a fundamental part of the lives of many American workers.
+Currently, almost half of all full-time students and more than 80% of part-time students work while enrolled in college.45 Healthcare professions tend to have high percentages of learning workers, primarily because they require constant renewing of skills to maintain licenses and certifications.
+10% of all nurses are working learners, although this varies by age.
 After age 45, enrollment levels for working nurses decline rapidly (Figure 9).

-Older nurses are less likely to be enrolled in school-53 percent of all nurses who are currently enrolled in school are age 35 or younger (Figure 10).
+Older nurses are less likely to be enrolled in school -53% of all nurses who are currently enrolled in school are age 35 or younger (Figure 10).
 Of this subset of working and learning nurses, four-fifths are working full-time.

-Figure 9.
-The share of nurses who are working learners declines with age.
+Figure 9 Share nurses who are working learners, by age